rstudio/rstudio-launcher-plugin-sdk/dependencies/README.md

 ## install-doxygen.sh

 This script installs Doxygen, TexLive, Python and other necessary dependencies of Doxygen.
-It is not needed unless you wish to regenerate Doxygen documentation.
+It is not needed unless you wish to regenerate the Doxygen documentation.

 ## install-singularity.sh